Soldier Honored: Justin R. Jarrett

 Branch of Service: Army

-U.S. Army Specialist Justin R. Jarrett, 21, of Jonesboro, Georgia was assigned to the 7th Squadron, 10th Cavalry Regiment, 1st Brigade, 4th Infantry Division, Fort Hood, Texas.
+U.S. Army Specialist Justin R. Jarrett, 21, of Jonesboro, Ga. was assigned to the 7th Squadron, 10th Cavalry Regiment, 1st Brigade, 4th Infantry Division, Fort Hood, Tex.
 He served as a Cavalry Scout in Iraq during Operation Iraqi Freedom.
 On October 2, 2006, SPC Jarrett and three soldiers were killed when an improvised explosive device detonated near their vehicle in Taji, Iraq.

-SPC Jarrett is survived by his wife and two daughters, both of which have been Folds of Honor Scholarship recipients.
+SPC Jarrett is survived by his wife and two daughters, both of whom have been Folds of Honor Scholarship recipients.